Index

 1.1 Access URL

-This manual describes the operations of the Health and medical R&D data integration and utilization Platform (hereafter, the AMED Data Sharing Platform).
-The AMED Data Sharing Platform can be accessed from the following URL.
+This manual describes the operations of the AMED Data Utilization Platform.
+The AMED Data Utilization Platform can be accessed from the following URL.

 https://prod-www.cannds.amed.go.jp/web/login/init